en_USEnglish

 • Durability of materials used

-In a university conferencebullet points can be used to highlight major research discoveries:
+In a university conference, bullet points can help highlight the major findings of a research project:

 • Innovative methodology